gustavomondron/twik/README.md

 Building
 --------

 The source code includes an Android Studio project.
-Just open the project and build it to generate the apk file, which can be installed on the device.
+Android Studio 1.1+ is required to run the included unit tests.

 Acknowledgments
 ---------------